Open In Colab

 [ ]:

 In the following, we must bear in mind that any averages calculated in a single system may be invalid, because of the possibility that the phases might have swapped.
 This is more likely at higher temperatures, closer to the critical temperature.
 We shall do our analysis in terms of histograms of the calculated properties, computed over each system separately, assuming that no swaps have happened.
-If this were not the case, it would be possible to combine the data into a single set and analyse it, or alternatively just re-do the run.
+If this were not the case, it would be possible to combine the data into a single set and analyse it.

-The next cells open the HDF5 file, and read the simulation parameters (attributes) and datasets, in a way that is hopefully familiar from earlier workshops.
+The next cells open the HDF5 file, and read the attributes (simulation parameters) and datasets, in a way that is hopefully familiar from earlier workshops.

 [ ]: